 Facilities FAQs Volunteer

-Jordanelle State Park has three main access points to the park and each has different facilities and provide various experiences.
+Jordanelle State Park has four main access points to the park, each with different facilities providing various experiences.
 Maps are available on our website under Publications.
-Scroll to the bottom for information during the winter season.
-Please check our Current Conditions page for information on availability and closures.

 - Main Ramp – 8 lanes, lease docks, courtesy docks, fish cleaning station, flush restrooms, C-store, pro-shop, rentals, mooring buoys, dry storage, indoor dry storage, live video feed, on the water fuel (ethanol-free), and on the water-sewer pump out.